fantasticole/tagmarker/plans.md

   * ~~When one tag is selected, the only other tags that should show should be the ones that overlap.~~
 * ~~Add tag functionality~~
   * ~~Create new tag with custom id~~
-* Add ability to create a folder in the folder select
+* ~~Add ability to create a folder in the folder select~~
+  * ~~make sure spreadsheet has it before new bookmark tag updates are sent~~
+* Continuity
+  * Make sure each browser instance updates when you make a change in one
+* Inform user about spreadsheet
+  * add worksheet to beginning with warning about editing data

 ## Tag Storage